sergey-tihon/Reaction/gh-pages/README.md

 # Introduction

-Reaction is a library for asynchronous reactive programming, and is an implementation of Async Observables ([ReactiveX](http://reactivex.io/)) for F#.
+Reaction is a library for asynchronous and reactive programming, and is an implementation of Async Observables ([ReactiveX](http://reactivex.io/)) for F#.
 Reaction makes it easy to compose and combine streams of asynchronous event based data such as timers, mouse-moves, keyboard input, web requests and enables you to do operations such as:

 - Filter
 - Transform